 The Committee was established by the Comptroller to recommend investment strategies and monitor the performance and structure of the County's portfolio.
 The Committee is chaired by the Chief Deputy Comptroller and the other members are community volunteers with financial expertise.
-During the fiscal year, the community volunteers were Daniel Johnson, Kimberly Sterling, Jacinta Mathis and Jim Downing.
-Mr. Johnson is a Shareholder at Carlton Fields Jorden Burt, P.A.; Ms. Sterling is Vice President and Wealth Advisor at Resource Consulting Group; Ms. Mathis is a Business, Real Estate and Wealth Management Attorney at Mathis Law Group; and Mr. Downing is a Group Chairman of a Vistage CEO Peer Group.
+During the fiscal year, the community volunteers were Daniel Johnson, Jacinta Mathis, Jim Downing and Eva Tukdarian.
+Mr. Johnson is a Shareholder at Carlton Fields Jorden Burt, P.A.; Ms. Mathis is a Business, Real Estate and Wealth Management Attorney at Mathis Law Group; Mr. Downing is a Group Chairman of a Vistage CEO Peer Group; and Ms Tukdarian is the Chief Financial Officer/Chief Investment Officer for Dr. Phillips Charities.